VyshnaviKn/DPMI-Bitrate/README.md

 	--> By using interface and stream name as arguments, DPMI Bitrate calculates the bits per time sample on the interface.

  Functionalities of this REST API:

-	--> Authorized access for the API
+	--> Authorized access for the API.
 	--> Start a stream: Start a stream to monitor the bitrate traffic on the interface.
 	--> Add streams: Add multiple streams to monitor the bitrate traffic on the interface.
 	--> Change to another stream: Change to another stream to monitor the bitrate traffic on the interface.